-If you or someone you love was involved in a head-on collision, it’s important to have a good lawyer on your side.
+If you or someone you love was involved in a head-on collision, it’s important to have an experienced Orlando car accident lawyer on your side.
 Moe DeWitt will give you the reliable representation you need.

 Causes of Head-on Collisions

 Several things can cause a head-on collision.
 Here are a few of the most common.

 - Distracted Driving: Drivers can be distracted by any number of things.
 They may be texting and driving, changing their radio stations, putting on makeup or they may be engaged in any other action that diverts their attention from the road.